LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Enhance functionality of spMFClassTableColumns
 #.
 Expand the columns returned in vwMFMetadataStructure
 #.
 Improve error message when license expired using spMFCheckLicenseStatus
+#.
+Enhance functionality of spMFExportFiles to export files in batches.
+This significantly improves performance.
+#.
+Extent functionality of spMFExportFiles to allow for getting file related metadata without downloading the file.
+#.
+Deploy several new tables and procedures to handle sending bulk emails using email templates.
+This include MFEmailLog, MFEmailTemplate, spMFsendHTMLBodyEmail, spMFConvertTabletoHtml and spMFPrepareTemplatedEmail.

 4.8.25.66
 ~~~~~~~~~